-Rachel Cord, P.I.
-A fictional private detective
+Rachel Cord, PI A fictional private detective

 Confidential Investigations Mysteries

 'Life's a Bitch.
-So am I.' Rachel Cord, P.I.
+So am I.' Excerpt

 Purchase from: